City break in Poznań: Where the avant-garde meets history

 Palaces and merchants’ houses

 The Old Market Square, Stary Rynek, is located in the heart of the historic old town.
-Feast your eyes on the classical city palaces and quaint merchants’ houses with their archways and arcades.
+Feast your eyes on classical city palaces and quaint merchants’ houses with their archways and arcades.

-The highlight of Stary Rynek is obviously the magnificent Town Hall, the most famous example of Renaissance architecture in Poland.
+The highlight of Stary Rynek is the magnificent Town Hall, the most famous example of Renaissance architecture in Poland.
 It is definitely worth a visit.